nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 </figure>

-The floor is the one piece of guidance I would hand any team tomorrow, and it is a good example of what knowing the shape buys you: you can see where good practice turns into bad.
-Nothing stops you from admitting an anonymous part.
-The calculus represents it fine.
+The floor is the one piece of guidance I would hand any team tomorrow, and it shows where good practice turns into bad.
+Nothing stops you from admitting an anonymous part; the calculus represents it fine.
 But an anonymous part is the one position in the partition that nobody decided, and with one anywhere beneath an artifact you cannot guarantee the provenance of anything above it.
-That is not an opinion about hygiene.
-It is what the partition says, and you can only say it because every term in it is exact.
+That is not an opinion about hygiene but what the partition says, and you can only say it because every term in it is exact.
 So treat anonymous trust as the smell, and make the floor your admission criterion: nothing enters that nobody has vouched for.
 Then close the vouches.
-Systems that skipped straight to closing, without a floor, left anonymous parts they could not see, and their dashboards said nothing because there was no count under them.
+Systems that skipped straight to closing, without a floor, left anonymous parts they could not see, because a part nobody has vouched for is on nobody's list, and their dashboards said nothing because there was no count under them.

 ## The Floor of Two Assumptions